chrishiguto/timeline-table/README.md

 I'm generally happy with how this turned out - it's intuitive, accessible, and performs well.
 There's room for improvement in the tooling and some features, but it's a solid foundation to build on.

-I still think the MVP approach is the way to go - ship core functionality, get feedback, then refine based on what users actually need.
+I think the MVP approach is usually the way to go - ship core functionality, get feedback, then refine based on what users actually need.